ingkebil/development/scrum/Definition of Done Team <team name>.md

 ### 1) patch/bug fixes

-* fixing something that used to work before, but not anymore.
-Functionality stays the same!
+* Scope: fixing something that used to work before, but not anymore.
+There are no changes to functionality.

 1) pass all unit tests
 2) approved pull request